 Real estate agents have expertise and specific knowledge that can help you time your purchase appropriately, negotiate effectively, and make the best offer.
 They can also help you find a home you love that's within your budget and meets your needs.

-Clever Partner Agents are full-service agents that work for a flat fee.
-They charge a fraction of the commission you'd pay traditionally, and, in states that allow them, they offer a home buyer rebate to Clever buyers who spend at least $150,000.
+Clever Partner Agents are full-service agents that work for a flat fee when you sell your current home.
+They charge a fraction of the commission you'd pay traditionally.
+Plus, you may qualify for Clever Cash Back after closing on a house worth more than $150,000.